vydang02/Regression-Analysis-Portfolio/HW2_files/HW2.md

 - For Millenials: There might be a weaker upward trend in income with increasing education

+Overall, this visualization reveals distinct clusters for each generation with different patterns:
+- Non-Millennials: Higher overall income range with positive education-income relationship
+- Millennials: Lower overall income range with a similar positive education-income relationship

 Source of differences:

 Analysis I fails to account for subgroup differences, aggregating all